 - A. The interrogation of the officer, other than in the initial stage of the investigation, shall be scheduled at a reasonable time, preferably while the officer is on duty, or if feasible, during daylight hours. - B. The interrogation, depending upon the allegation, will normally take place at the officer's unit of assignment, the Independent Police Review Authority ("IPRA"), the Internal Affairs Division ("IAD") or other appropriate location. - C. Prior to an interrogation, the officer under investigation shall be informed of the identities of: the person in charge of the investigation, the designated primary interrogation officer, the designated secondary interrogation officer, if any, and all persons present during the interrogation and shall be advised whether the interrogation will be audio recorded.
 When a formal statement is being taken, questions directed to the officer under interrogation shall first be asked by the designated primary interrogator.
 Unless both parties agree, no more than two members of IPRA or IAD will be present in the interview room during questioning.
 A secondary interrogator may participate in the interrogation, provided that the secondary interrogator shall be present for the entire interrogation.
-The secondary interrogator will not ask any questions until the primary interrogator has finished asking questions until the secondary interrogator to ask questions.
+The secondary interrogator will not ask any questions until the primary interrogator has finished asking questions and invites the secondary interrogator to ask questions.
 Generally, the secondary interrogator will ask follow-up questions for clarification purposes.
-The primary interrogator will not ask any questions and invites the primary interrogator has finished asking questions until the secondary interrogator has finished asking questions until the secondary interrogator be asking questions and invites the primary interrogator has finished asking questions until the secondary interrogator be asking questions and invites the primary interrogator to ask follow-up questions.
+The primary interrogator will not ask any questions and invites the primary interrogator has finished asking questions until the secondary interrogator has finished asking questions until the secondary interrogator will not ask any questions for clarification purposes.
+The primary interrogator will not ask follow-up questions.